How to use boost::property_tree to load and write JSON

 So now, we would like to read a list of objects (in our cases, a list of animals).

 We can handle it with a simple for loop, using an iterator.
-In c++11, it become :
+In c++11, it becomes :

 // A vector to allow storing our animals